boostorg/msm/include/boost/msm/backmp11/README.md

   - dispatch table is a hash table with type_id as key
   - each dispatch table only has to cover the events it's handling, no template instantiations for forwarding events needed
 - ~~favor_compile_time: Optimized algorithm for transition table processing to process each row only once (see group_rows_by_event)~~ didn't help
+ - favor_compile_time: Use std::any if C++17 is available (up to ~30% runtime impact because of small value optimization in std::any)

 ## TODOs: